riad1302/covid-vaccine-registration-system/README.md

 use caching server redis. when user registration then user vaccination date plus other some information store redis server.
-After successfully registration user search information get redis server.
+After successfully registration then user search information serve redis server.

 ## Additional requirement of sending ‘SMS’